aananthcn/prms-ios/PrivacyPolicy_PRMS.md

 ### **2. Data Storage and Security**

-All data entered into the PRMS-iOS app remains within the app and is stored locally on your device.
+All data entered into the PRMS app remains within the app and is stored locally on your device.
 We do not have access to this data, and it is not transmitted to our servers or any third parties.

 ### **3. User-Controlled Sharing**

-Any data you choose to share from the PRMS-iOS app is entirely under your control.
+Any data you choose to share from the PRMS app is entirely under your control.
 If you wish to share data with others, you may do so using your device’s messaging apps or other means.
 We do not interfere with this process.

 ### **4. No Collection of Personal Information**

-The PRMS-iOS app does not collect any personal information such as your name, email address, phone number, or location.
+The PRMS app does not collect any personal information such as your name, email address, phone number, or location.
 All data input and management are confined to the app and your device.

 ### **5. No Usage Data Tracking**